citp/privacy-policy-historical/i/io/iod/iodine.com.md

 ### Modifying your information

 Please note that in general, once submitted, your User Content can’t be deleted.
 In particular, your User Submissions can’t be deleted and will continue to appear on Iodine.

-This is because we can’t always verify the source of User Content because you don’t log in to submit it, so it’s not associated with a particular user account.
+If you have an Iodine Account, you may be able to modify or remove certain User Content that you submitted via your Iodine Account.

-If you want to remove some of your User Content from Iodine, please email us at [privacy@iodine.com](mailto:privacy@iodine.com).
+If you don’t have an Iodine Account, and you want to remove some of your User Content from Iodine, please email us at [privacy@iodine.com](mailto:privacy@iodine.com).
 We may request further information from you to verify that you are the user who submitted the User Content in question.
 We’ll consider your request on an individual basis, and we may (but are not obligated to) take steps to delete your User Content.
-Even if we take steps to delete specific User Content at your request, some of your User Content may remain in archived/backup copies for our records or as otherwise required by law.
+Even you delete or we take steps at your request to delete specific User Content, some of your User Content may remain in archived/backup copies for our records or as otherwise required by law, and as we indicated above, your User Content will continue to exist on the Services.
 We’re not responsible or liable for the removal or deletion of (or the failure to remove or delete) any of your User Content.

-In general, we can’t delete User Content because we don’t know who submitted it.
+In general, we can’t delete User Content.
+If you have an Iodine Account, you may be able to modify some User Content.
 We’ll consider removal requests, but we’re not obligated to remove User Content.

 You can choose to unsubscribe from any email from Iodine via the link provided in the email.